 Why we picked the Fujifilm X-T4:

-Its classic design with analog-inspired control dials is married to modern features like 5-axis sensor-shift stabilization and a fully articulating monitor.
+Its classic design with analog-inspired control dials is married to modern features like 5-axis sensor-shift stabilization, 4K video, and a fully articulating monitor.
 It covers the gamut from street photography to video production and everything in between, and it does all of these things to a very high degree of competence.

 I’ve always enjoyed shooting Fujifilm X-series cameras, but couldn’t ignore their few quirks.
-The X-T4 is the first model to address virtually very complaint I’ve ever lodged, even solving one problem (the lack of stabilization in older models) that was previously thought to be impossible.
-Battery life has nearly doubled, the fully articulating screen is great for video, and autofocus performance is encroaching on Sony territory (that is to say, it’s really good).
+The X-T4 is the first model to address virtually very complaint I’ve ever lodged, even solving one problem (the lack of stabilization in older models) that was previously thought to be impossible due to size constraints.
+Battery life has nearly doubled, the articulating screen is great for video, and autofocus performance is encroaching on Sony territory (that is to say, it’s really good).
 The newly designed shutter is whisper-quiet and can fire away at 15 frames per second, which, honestly, is more speed than any Fujifilm photographer was even asking for.

 But for me personally, after shooting the X-T4 and experiencing how all its features work in concert, I don’t want to shoot anything less.

-Why should you buy this: Balanced performance, features, images quality, and price
+Why should you buy this: Balanced performance, features, image quality, and price

 Who’s it for: Anyone who still needs an optical viewfinder and marathon battery life.